NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.6.Chapter/README.md

               0! = 1
               n! = n   (n - 1)!

-  This de nition says that factorial(0) is
+  This definition says that factorial(0) is
   1, and that factorial(n) is n * factorial(n - 1).

   So factorial(3) is 3 * factorial(2);